The Word - Media

 Sherley Anne Williams and son Malcolm, c.
 1973.
 Sherley had shown up for her UCSD interview with Malcolm, then three years old.
 “Sherley’s willingness to go it alone was a part of her character.”

-In addition to her poetry, Williams also wrote novels and works of criticism.
-Her novel “Dessa Rose” tells the story of two women, one enslaved and one white, who form a bond of friendship and resistance in the antebellum South.
-The novel received critical acclaim and was later adapted into a musical.
-Williams was also a respected literary critic and published essays and reviews on African American literature and culture.
-She explored the works of other writers, such as Toni Morrison and Zora Neale Hurston, in her critical writings.
+In addition to her poetry, Williams made significant contributions to American literature through her novels and works of criticism.
+Her novel “Dessa Rose” stands as a testament to her storytelling prowess, portraying the profound bond of friendship and resistance between two women—one enslaved and the other white—in the antebellum South.
+The novel received critical acclaim and was later adapted into a musical, further solidifying Williams’s impact on the literary world.
+Furthermore, Williams’s role as a literary critic was equally noteworthy.
+Her essays and reviews on African American literature and culture offered insightful perspectives on the works of other esteemed writers, such as Toni Morrison and Zora Neale Hurston.
+Through her critical writings, Williams not only celebrated the achievements of fellow writers but also contributed to the ongoing dialogue surrounding African American literary traditions.

 Related posts